cloudemprise/cfn-ovpn-cli/README.md

 #### AWS Security Groups

 While NACLs operate at the network subnet level, security groups act at the instance level.
-An instane is a unit of compute capacity, eg. virtual machine, container or database etc. Conceptually, a secutity group can be thought of as a virtual statefull firewall, surrounding some computational unit, i.e. instance.
+An instance is a unit of compute capacity, eg. virtual machine, container or database etc. Conceptually, a security group can be thought of as a virtual stateful firewall, surrounding some computational unit, i.e. instance.

 A collection of unordered rules decide whether to allow traffic to reach the computation unit or not.
 An interesting feature of security groups is that they can reference other security groups as their end-point, exhibiting object like characteristics that simplifying rule creation and management.